STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

        The default is to allow stealing only if there are more tan 10 tasks available.
    * * ``hpx.thread_queue.min_add_new_count``
-     * The value of this property defines the minimal number tasks to be converted into |hpx| threads whenever the thread queues for a core have run empty.
+     * The value of this property defines the minimal number of tasks to be converted into |hpx| threads whenever the thread queues for a core have run empty.
    * * ``hpx.thread_queue.max_add_new_count``
-     * The value of this property defines the maximal number tasks to be converted into |hpx| threads whenever the thread queues for a core have run empty.
+     * The value of this property defines the maximal number of tasks to be converted into |hpx| threads whenever the thread queues for a core have run empty.
    * * ``hpx.thread_queue.max_delete_count``
-     * The value of this property defines the number number of terminated |hpx|
+     * The value of this property defines the number of terminated |hpx|
        threads to discard during each invocation of the corresponding function.

 The ``hpx.components`` configuration section